thecodejuicer/katacoda-scenarios/introToProgramming/step3.md

 ## Comments
 You may have noticed something new here (I hope).
 Lines that start with `//`.
 These are called single-line or inline comments.
 Everything from `//` to the end of the line, is ignored by the compiler.
 They are for the programmer to help clarify what code is doing.
-There are other uses, but that won'&apos;t be covered here.
+There are other uses, but that won&apos;t be covered here.

 Java also has multiline comments (also called c-style) comments.
 They look like this:
 <pre class="file">